abakan-zz/pypstats/README.rst

 This information can be written into a CSV file using reStructured Text style::

-  $ pypstats current -q -o current_release.csv --rst ProDy
+  $ pypstats latest -q -o latest_release.csv --rst ProDy

 This file can be used in a page prepared using `Sphinx <http://sphinx.pocoo.org/>`_, see for an example: http://www.csb.pitt.edu/ProDy/getprody.html